 My mother was a public school teacher, and I know how hard teachers work to make sure the next generation has the best opportunities.

 I took out student loans to help pay for graduate school.
 Back then, the debt was reasonable, and you could work to pay it off after graduation.
 But today, Americans carry an average of $30,000 in student debt.
 This is bad for students and bad for the economy.
 Young people can’t buy their first homes or their first cars because of their crippling student loan debt.

-I propose a debt-free college option, so students can have their loans forgiven completely by doing five years of public service work upon graduation.
+We should protect and expand the Public Service Loan Forgiveness (PSFL) program so that students who go into public service careers can get out of debt.
 And for students who want to work in other sectors, let’s expand federally subsidized loan programs and educate students about their options so that they don’t fall victim to predatory lenders.

 Community College and Career Readiness